 Career Opportunity at COSTI

-This is a non-union contract position scheduled to work 35 hours per week.
+This is a non-union position scheduled to work 35 hours per week for a period of one year with the possibility of an extension.

 - Social Service Worker Diploma or equivalent with relevant practicum experience.